Countryside scraps leasehold ground rent rises

 - Published

-Thousands of leaseholders who bought homes from a major housing developer will not longer be subjected to ground rents that double every 10 or 15 years.
+Thousands of leaseholders who bought homes from a major housebuilder will not longer be subjected to ground rents that double every 10 or 15 years.

 Countryside Properties agreed to remove contract terms that cause ground rents to double in price, after a probe by the Competition and Markets Authority.